 The pharmaceutical industry relies heavily on proper transportation of temperature-sensitive materials, without which the medical industry would be seriously impacted.
 Pharmaceutical packaging boxes may be used to carry materials like vital vaccines and donated blood components, which can be rendered ineffective or even toxic if not maintained in the correct temperature range.
 As insulated packaging solutions for shipping pharmaceuticals are critical to operating the healthcare system, effective and strategic design is imperative.
 Often, multiple forms of cooling and insulating are used at once for optimal performance and protection of goods.
-This includes using high R-value insulators like paper fibres and styrofoam, ice gel packs, and phase-changing coolants for our pharmaceutical packaging in Ontario.
+We offer high-R-value insulators like paper fibres and styrofoam, ice gel packs, and phase-changing coolants for our pharmaceutical packaging in Ontario.

 Pharma-Pack is a temperature-controlled packaging system.
 It comprises of a corrugated box; fibre inserts and gel packs/ finger packs, made specifically for the pharmaceutical and biomedical industries.
 These are designed to maintain a very controlled temperature range of 2°C – 8°C during shipping and storage.
 This ensures integrity of product and prevents spoilage.